-Attributes that are intrinsic to all objects and thus not inherited, or shared, by aliases:
+Attributes that are intrinsic to all objects and thus not inherited, or shared, by aliases.
+There are few examples:

 User attributes are never intrinsic and cannot be made so.